The YIVO Encyclopedia of Jews in Eastern Europe

 The YIVO Encyclopedia of Jews in Eastern Europe is a two-volume, English-language reference work on the history and culture of Eastern Europe Jewry in this region, prepared by the YIVO Institute for Jewish Research and published by Yale University Press in 2008.

 Print edition

 The encyclopedia, 2,400 pages in length, contains over 1,800 alphabetical entries written by 450 contributors, and features over 1,000 illustrations and 55 maps.

 Online edition

 The online version of the Encyclopedia was officially launched June 10, 2010.
-It's free to access online.
+It's free to access.